aws-samples/sagemaker-custom-project-templates/mlops-cdk-github-action/README.md

    * [AWS CLI](https://aws.amazon.com/cli/)
    * [Docker](https://docs.docker.com/desktop/)

-2. It is necessary to create a simple way to interact with multiple AWS credentials.
-We recommend the creation of an AWS profile per account with enough permission to deploy to CloudFormation following the instructions [here](https://docs.aws.amazon.com/toolkit-for-visual-studio/latest/user-guide/keys-profiles-credentials.html#adding-a-profile-to-the-aws-credentials-profile-file) .
+2. Create a simple method to interact with multiple AWS credentials.
+We recommend creating an AWS profile for each account with sufficient permissions to deploy to CloudFormation by following the instructions [here](https://docs.aws.amazon.com/toolkit-for-visual-studio/latest/user-guide/keys-profiles-credentials.html#adding-a-profile-to-the-aws-credentials-profile-file).
 For example, the `.aws/credentials` should look like:

     ```
     [mlops-dev]